commerceblock/docs/source/mainstay-background/index.rst

 token holders.

-To provide federated sidechains with the same level of trustless immutability as Bitcoin, we describe a method that involves cryptographically binding these sidechains to the Bitcoin mainchain in such a way that the sidechain cannot be forked without also simultaneously forking the Bitcoin mainchain.
+To provide federated sidechains with the same level of trustless immutability as Bitcoin, we describe a method that involves cryptographically binding sidechains to the Bitcoin mainchain in such a way that the sidechain cannot be forked without also simultaneously forking the Bitcoin mainchain.
 This means that for a fixed set of federated block signers, users of a sidechain do not need to trust the federation to protect them from a double-spend
-attack: consensus on a single unforked version of the federated sidechain is enforced by Bitcoin’s proof-of-work.
+attack: proof a single unforked version of the federated sidechain is provided by Bitcoin’s proof-of-work.

 Attestation and Timestamping
 ----------------------------

 It was recognised early in Bitcoin’s history that the blockchain could be utilised to timestamp arbitrary data in a completely trustless and decentralised way.
-By embedding a cryptographic commitment to a piece of data into a valid transaction, which was then mined into the blockchain, it was possible to prove that the data existed at a particular time.
+By embedding a cryptographic commitment to data into a valid transaction, which was then mined into the blockchain, it was possible to prove that the data existed at a particular time.
 To accomodate time-stamping (and other meta-protocols) in a more efficient way, a new prunable transaction output type was introduced via a new OP code: ``OP_RETURN``.
 This allowed up to 40/80 bytes to be included in an output which was not treated as a spendable output in the UTXO